MICHEL MARTIN, HOST:

 MARTIN: Frances Robles has been covering this emotional story for the Miami Herald and she was kind enough to join us on the phone from Sanford, Florida.
 Frances Robles, thank you so much for joining us.

 ROBLES: Thanks for having me.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.